Air Force Begins Modifying Donated Qatar 747

 Key Takeaways:

-• The US Air Force is modifying a donated Boeing 747 from Qatar for "executive airlift support," potentially as a future Air Force One.
+• The U.S. Air Force has begun modifying a 13-year-old Boeing 747 donated by Qatar for 'executive airlift support,' with former President Trump having previously stated intent to use it as a future Air Force One.

-• The conversion involves a near-total rebuild, including installing advanced communications and counterintelligence measures, at an estimated cost under $400 million.
+• The conversion involves a near-total rebuild to install classified advanced communications and counterintelligence systems, estimated to cost under $400 million and take several months to over two years.

 See a mistake?
 Contact us.

 The U.S. Air Force has begun work on modifying a Boeing 747 donated by Qatar earlier this year, a spokesperson told CNN on Monday.
-The aircraft, 13 years old and previously in private use, is undergoing classified modifications for use in “executive airlift support.”
-President Donald Trump previously said he intends to use the plane as a future Air Force One, though the Air Force has not confirmed that designation.
+The aircraft, 13 years old and previously in private use, is undergoing classified modifications for use in ‘executive airlift support.’
+President Donald Trump previously said he intends to use the jet as a future Air Force One, though the Air Force has not confirmed that designation.

 Converting a second-hand jet into a secure presidential transport requires a near-total rebuild.
 U.S. intelligence and security agencies will be responsible for removing existing systems and installing advanced communications and counterintelligence measures.
 Air Force Secretary Troy Meink told lawmakers in June the work would likely cost under $400 million, with completion ranging from several months to more than two years.
 The Secret Service, CIA, NSA and White House Communications Agency are also expected to play roles in the project.